nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### User case: Rename tag

+Software System: AddressBook <br>
+Actor: User <br>
+Preconditions: User is logged in. <br>
+Guarantees: The tag will only be changed if the user confirms the changes. <br>

+**MSS**

+1. User inputs request to rename specific tag.
+2. System prompts user to enter new tag to replace the old one.
+3. User inputs desired new tag.
+4. System prompts user to confirm the new changes.
+5. User confirms the changes to be made.
+6. System replaces the old tag with the new tag.

 ## Appendix C : Non Functional Requirements